Title 16: Education

 (7) periodically evaluate the quality of each course of study offered by the center;

-(8) coordinate use of the center with the Vermont state colleges, other state programs, including licensing, job training and apprenticeship programs, and with other approved institutions, for the provision of postsecondary technical education programs and charge fees not exceeding actual direct and indirect costs of the use of the center;
+(8) coordinate use of the center with the Vermont State Colleges, with other State programs, including licensing, job training, and apprenticeship programs, and other approved institutions, for the provision of postsecondary career technical education programs and charge fees not exceeding actual direct and indirect costs of the use of the center;

-(9) offer programs designed to acquaint prospective students with technical programs, but which do not require an enrollment commitment;
+(9) offer programs designed to acquaint prospective students with CTE programs that do not require an enrollment commitment; and

-(d) A school board which operates a technical center:
+(d) A school board that operates a CTE center:

-(2) Shall make the center's facilities and equipment available for providing technical education to adults.
+(2) shall make the center's facilities and equipment available for providing CTE education to adults; and